newcastleuniversity/puppet_module_msktutil/README.md

 # msktutil

 Manages Kerberos keytabs on Linux systems in Active Directory environments.
+For how the `msktutil` binary works, see https://github.com/msktutil/msktutil

 ## Authors